SyafaHadyan/learn/src/Note/Arsitektur dan Organisasi Komputer/Bab 1.md

 - **Arithmetic**: Operations performed by the ALU.
 - **Address modify**: Permits addresses to be computed in the ALU and then inserted into isntructions stored in memory.
 This allows program considerable addressing flexibility.

-## Gates, Memory Cells, CHips, and Multichip Modules
+## Gates, Memory Cells, Chips, and Multichip Modules

 ### Gates and Memory Cells